-- Bring your mobile because they enhance safety and communication with supervisors and assessors.
-Keep them waterproof in a sealed bag; do not wear headphone during hikes: safety!
+- Bring your mobile because they improve safety and communication with supervisors and assessors.

 - Conserve batteries.
 Switch one phone on per day and use that.

-- ONLY for essential emergency messages to staff.
-Do NOT call or text home or other groups.
+- Do NOT call or text home or other groups.
 Do not use social media.

-What can be borrowed from RGS kit store?
+What kit be borrowed from RGS kit store?